sujanshanmugaraj/Churn-Forecast/README.md

 ### Description of the Code

-This code evaluates multiple machine learning models for a **customer churn prediction system** by training and testing each model, printing its performance metrics, and summarizing the results.
+This project evaluates multiple machine learning models for a **customer churn prediction system** by training and testing each model, printing its performance metrics, and summarizing the results.

 #### **Steps and Explanation:**